 Making Hasselback au Gratin Potatoes:

-That time in the microwave not only knocked a half an hour off the cooking, but it was also a bit of accidental alchemy that seriously took this dish over the top.
+That time in the microwave not only knocked half an hour off the cooking time, but it was also a bit of accidental alchemy that seriously took this dish over the top.
 What I really did in that microwave was twice cook or par-cook the top layer of potatoes, and that’s basically the same technique that’s used to make french fries crispy and the same method that I use when I make my Bomb Baked Potato Wedges.
 I put a photo of them, below.

 Now you can just cook the Hasselback au Gratin Potatoes for an hour and a half like the original recipe states, but I highly recommend going for 30 minutes in the microwave and thirty minutes in the oven.
 That’s less time and twice as good!
 Directions for both baking methods are in the recipe. below.